 The reality is that a person who shifts from one leg to another demonstrates unease in many instances.
 A firmly planted stance demonstrates confidence and authority.

-Smooth and Fluid Movements
+4. Smooth and Fluid Movements

 People actually instinctively cross their arms when they are angry or are attempting to protect themselves from some sort of threat.
 A security pro never wants to convey a sense that he or she is angry with another individual or with a developing situation.
 Anger sends a message that a person is not necessarily completely in control.

-Maintain Personal Space or Zone
+6. Maintain Personal Space or Zone

-Lean Towards Others When Addressing
+7. Lean Towards Others When Addressing

-Avoid Physical Contact Unless Necessary
+8. Avoid Physical Contact Unless Necessary

 Some people naturally like to reach out and physically touch those around them.
-As a generally rule, a security professional should not engage in this type of gratuitous touching.
+As a general rule, a security professional should not engage in this type of gratuitous touching.
 This type of body language and movement is unhelpful to a security professional, as a general rule.